unit73e/haskell_exercises/ch1_answers.md

 ## 13

-The easieast and shortest way is to use the enumeration notation:
+The easiest and shortest way is to use the enumeration notation:

 ```haskell
 Prelude> [1..10]